Aamon-Magnusson/AamonDwm/readme.md

 ./install.sh
 ```

-***One thing that should be done before the install script is changing the username in slock's config.h file***

 For a basic display of the keybindings hit SUPER + O.

 A list of patches remains inside the Patches folder.